Physician Assistant Studies

 - Apply an understanding of human behavior;

-- Demonstrate emotional resilience and stability, adaptability, flexibility, and tolerance of ambiguity and anxiety; and
+- Demonstrate emotional resilience and stabilities, adaptability, flexibility, and tolerance of ambiguity and anxiety; and

 - Accurately and adequately document and record information regarding the care process for medical, legal, quality, and financial purposes.

-Goal Three: Graduates Will Demonstrate the Competencies in Patient Care Appropriate to PA Professionals
+Goal Three: Graduates Will Demonstrate Competence in Patient Care Appropriate to PA Professionals

 - Demonstrate caring and respectful behaviors when interacting with patients and their families;